millionairetai/ioff/README.md

 5. Models for all packages will be in common/models.
 If a model is used to all package, they will be in common/models - ex: common/models/Employee.php.
 If a model only used by a package, it should be in common/models/<package name> - ex: common/models/work/Task.php with task only use by work package.
+    Notice: Models for form of module must be in module's models.
 6. Upload folder will contain all of files is uploaded from users.
 7. All section of code should be caught exception error by try {} catch {} with php and javascript language.